obsidianmd/obsidian-help/en/Getting started/Link notes.md

 As you've seen in the previous steps, you can click a link while pressing `Ctrl` (or `Cmd` on macOS) to go to the linked note.

-Another way to navigate the between notes is through _backlinks_.
+Another way to navigate between notes is through _backlinks_.
 A backlink lets you navigate in the opposite direction of an existing link.

 1. Open the "Isaac Newton" note.
 2. In the right sidebar, click the **Backlinks** tab.